tklam/Linux-commands-for-beginners/README.md

 - Delete the rest of the command line from the cursor:
 `<ctrl> k`

-- Delete until the beginning of the next word:
+- Delete until the end of the current word:
 `<alt> d`

+- Delete from the cursor until the beginning of the current word:
+`<ctrl> w`

 ### Getting information about a command
 #### man